MrRobinOfficial/Guide-UnrealEngine/README.md

 Highly recommend taking a short class of native C++.
 Here is a video link to ~1h long [video tutorial from Mosh](https://www.youtube.com/watch?v=ZzaPdXTrSb8).

 C++ is a statically typed, compiled, general-purpose programming language that offers a combination of high-level and low-level features.
-It was developed by [Bjarne Stroustrup](https://en.wikipedia.org/wiki/Bjarne_Stroustrup) at Bell Labs in 1979 as an enhancement to the [C language](https://en.wikipedia.org/wiki/C_(programming_language)), originally named C with Classes and later renamed [C++](https://en.wikipedia.org/wiki/C%2B%2B) in 1983.
+It was developed by [Bjarne Stroustrup](https://en.wikipedia.org/wiki/Bjarne_Stroustrup) at Bell Labs in 1979 as an enhancement to the [C language](https://en.wikipedia.org/wiki/C_(programming_language)), originally named C[^14] with Classes and later renamed [C++](https://en.wikipedia.org/wiki/C%2B%2B) in 1983.

 Using C++ with Unreal Engine unlocks the engine's full feature set, allowing developers to harness advanced graphics rendering, physics simulations, networking, and AI capabilities.
 C++ provides a level of control, customization, and performance optimization that complements visual scripting.